The Best Beginner Recurve Bow: Some Great Starter Options for 2022

 - We’ve combined four naturally sourced woods to create this beautiful bow that is the perfect choice for just about anyone!

-- INCLUDES – one handcrafted riser (LH or RH), one pair of matching limbs (upper and lower), one 14 strand Dacron string, one stick on adhesive arrow rest, and detailed step by step instructions with photos.
+- Includes – one handcrafted riser (LH or RH), one pair of matching limbs (upper and lower), one 14 strand Dacron string, one stick on adhesive arrow rest, optional stinger tool, and detailed step by step instructions with photos.

 Good for: righties and lefties with a draw length of more than 29 inches, who stand up to 5-foot-10 inches or taller

 The Spyder XL Takedown Recurve Bow is the basically the same model as the last bow we reviewed: it’s got a wooden riser with a molded grip, plenty of room for accessories, and takedown limbs.
 It’s available for righties and lefties, and it is, in our opinion, a good option for beginner archers.